 We’ll cover a few different applications, but you can always click one of the links below to jump straight to a specific section:

-How to Add WordPress Image Captions
+- Add WordPress Image Captions

 In this section, we’ll cover how to add a WordPress image caption that you use in an individual post or page.
 To get started, either create a new post/page or edit the piece of content where you want to add the caption.